andrzejkala/css3-tmbundle/README.md

 Personal CSS3 TextMate bundle
 ====================================
-This bundle was cloned from Oskar Krawczyk (http://nouincolor.com).

-I removed the gradient prefixes for IE (whenever you use ms-filter God kills a platypus) and added some new properties that I use on daily basis, which are described below.
+Simple CSS3 Bundle that includes some of the basic CSS3 properties I use on daily basis.

 What's already available
 ------------------------